Ayline1695/why-did-the-chicken-cross-the-road/README.md

 A chicken that can move in 4 directions and has to be directed to the other side of the screen without touching any moving obstacles.
 The game is over when the player collides more than 2 times with an obstacle.
 The game is won whenever the player makes it to the other side.

-## Backlog
-- Time limit (must cross in less than 2 min)
-- Space limit (looses a life if leaves the screen)
-- Bonus life (extra life if eats a randomly generated corn)
-- Sounds and visual effects (when collides, looses or wins)
-- User registration and scoreboard (to compete again other players)

 ## Data structure